Did you know that an awesome way to teach kids to code is with unplugged coding activities?

 My son and I have tried a few different coding activities from our Homeschool Unit Study Coding Series and I can tell you it has been a lot of fun.

-Adding some offline coding activities to your coding experience is going to be great.
+Adding some offline coding activities to your learning experience is going to be great.

 - Computational Thinking is a fun monster game.
 You have to write a set of instructions to have someone create a very specific monster.
 Free printables included.